 Use of System Application

+If a User wishes to use the National Electricity Transmission System in a category of use which does not include connection to the National Electricity Transmission System, it shall complete and submit to The Company a Use of System Application and comply with the terms thereof.

+Where the Use of System Application:

-If a User wishes to use the National Electricity Transmission System in a category of use which does not include connection to the National Electricity Transmission System, it shall complete and submit to The Company a Use of System Application and comply with the terms thereof.Without prejudice to Condition E12 of the ESO Licence The Company shall make a Use of System Offer to that User as soon as practicable after receipt of the Use of System Application and (save where the Authority consents to a longer period) in any event not more than 28 days after receipt by The Company of the Use of System Application.
+3.7.2.1 is not a Gated Application for the purposes of the Gated Application and Offer Process, without prejudice to Condition E12 of the ESO Licence The Company shall make a Use of System Offer to that User as soon as practicable after receipt of the Use of System Application and (save where the Authority consents to a longer period) in any event not more than 28 days after receipt by The Company of the Use of System Application.

+3.7.2.2 is a Gated Application for the purposes of the Gated Application and Offer Process, the Use of System Application and Use of System Offer shall be processed in accordance with the Gated Application and Offer Process.

 The Use of System Offer shall in the case of an application relating to an Embedded Power Station or to a Small Power Station Trading Party or to a Distribution Interconnector be in the form of a Bilateral Embedded Generation Agreement together with any Construction Agreement relating thereto.
 In the case of a Virtual Lead Party, it shall be in the form of a Virtual Lead Party Agreement.
 In the case of a Supplier, it shall be in the form of a Use Of System Supply Offer Notice.The provisions of Standard Condition C8 shall apply to an application by a Supplier as if the Use of System Supply Offer and Confirmation Notice was an agreement for the purposes of that condition.